 Other Kitchen Faucet Solutions

 Even with a pull-out or pull-down faucet, you’ll find other features to make your kitchen seem state of the art.
 During your search, check out technologies that allow you to turn your faucet on and off without using your hands.
 This feature also reduces germs in the kitchen.
 With Delta® Touch2O® Technology, you just have to tap the faucet with your wrist.
-Similarly, Sensate by Kohler® uses Response™ technology.
-Simply wave your hand above or in front of the faucet to activate it.
+Similarly, Moen uses Motionsense™ technology.
+Simply wave your hand above the faucet to activate it.

 We’ll walk you through it.

 Shopping for a kitchen faucet can be a fun experience—especially at Handy Man where you can test out several types with our working water displays.
-If you have any questions about pull-out or pull-down kitchen faucets, or need recommendations, stop by our store in Sioux Falls, SD; Sioux City, IA; or Lincoln, NE.
+If you have any questions about pull-out or pull-down kitchen faucets or need recommendations, stop by one of our stores.
 We’ll walk you through it!